rehierl/node-tree-outliner/about-basics.md

 * The n-th node of a section's sequence is the section's n-th node.
 * A non-empty section always has a first and a last node.

 A section is declared by its sectioning element and defined by its node sequence.

-To truly distinguish sections from one another, the section's sectioning element must be taken into account (e.g. empty section).
+* To distinguish sections from one another, the section's sectioning element must be taken into account (e.g. empty section).

 Definitions